Skip to main content

 The first real checkpoint is legal definition, not UI polish.
 Minnesota bill text introduced on 04/04/2024 defines an authorized participant as at least 21 years of age, and it also excludes certain esports competitions from its athletic-event definition.
 Missouri Chapter 20 separately lists 11 CSR 45-20.270 Online Sports Wagering Platform Requirements and 11 CSR 45-20.330 Online Sports Wagering Account Suspension.
 The lesson is simple: lane design starts with who is eligible to receive money, under what rules, and what happens when an account is suspended.

-If your evidence pack cannot show the owner, eligibility rule, SLA, and fallback method for each lane, you are comparing vendors too early.
+If you cannot document the owner, eligibility rule, SLA, and fallback method for each lane, you are comparing vendors too early.
 The common failure mode is straightforward: teams shop rails first, then discover later that the payout promise, the regulated user type, and the remediation path do not match.

 Pick rails country by country, not from a global matrix.
 The default should be the rail your users can actually receive and recognize in that market.
 Add faster or more flexible options only after you can prove settlement behavior, support load, and remediation ownership.